Linda Carol Brown: Involvement in Brown v. Board of Education

 At the time of the Brown v.
 Board of Education case, accommodations for black students in public schools were substandard.
 Many black children were educated in schools that lacked basic amenities like running water or proper classrooms.
 As long as black schools and white schools offered the same accommodations, schools could remain segregated under the 1896 Plessy v.
 Ferguson decision.

 In order to force the government to rectify the resource disparities between schools, the NAACP litigated cases around the country in hopes that one case would eventually make it to the Supreme Court.
 In Topeka, the NAACP found 13 families willing to enroll their children in non segregated schools.
 Although Linda Brown attended segregated Monroe Elementary, which was more than a mile away from her home, Sumner Elementary was six blocks from her house.
-After her parents were denied admission to Sumner, they were able to join the NAACP's class action suit.
+After she was denied admission to Sumner, her parents were able to join the NAACP's class action lawsuit.

 Despite the fact that Sumner was a few blocks from their home, the Browns did not actually want to send their child to Sumner.
 In fact, Brown's mother attended Monroe and she loved the teachers and environment at Monroe.
 At the time, talented, college educated blacks could not easily enter many fields because of racial barriers.
 Many of them turned to teaching in predominantly black schools.
 Because of the calibre of teachers at Monroe, the Browns were very pleased with the school.
 Ultimately they changed their minds because in principle, if they did not like Monroe, they wanted to have the option to send Linda to Sumner.